kkazmierczak/WidgetSample/README.md

 Simple Widget
 =============

-This sample shows a simple widget which fetches the word of the day from Wiktionary.
+This sample shows a simple widget which updates every minute

 To Run
 ======

 * Deploy to target device using Build -> Deploy
 * Long tap on the desktop
-* Choose Widgets -> Wiktionary Sample
+* Choose Widgets -> Simple Widget Sample

 The widget will be added to your desktop.